 Haunting The Shadows, short story, in Glasgow, a City in Architecture 2013

 TV, DRAMA, FILM & RADIO

 Magi has written one play, Our Boys.
+Thanks to a Tom McGrath Playwright’s award there will be a rehearsed reading of it at The Old Hairdressers’ in Glasgow in May.
+An excerpt will be featured at the Tron 100 Showcase in June.
 A scene was selected for From Page to Stage at the CCA, Glasgow.
-Our Boys was selected for mentoring in Talkfest at the Tron 2015.
+Our Boys was also. selected for mentoring in Talkfest at the Tron 2015.

 Her short filmscript, Falling, was a finalist in Tartan Shorts (2006) and the full length rom-com script she co-wrote with husband, Ian Macpherson, was a finalist in Scottish Screen's New Found Films competition (2005).
 Ian and Magi have also co-written radio drama for BBC Radio 4, and TV sitcom, Byron’s Women had two episodes commissioned by BBC Scotland Dec 05.
 With Hopscotch Films and Scottish Screen she trained as a story editor for film.

 Caroline Walsh, David Higham Literary Agency, London